 Challenge number Detail of challenge 1 Assessments using standardised materials, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
-These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers are.
+These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than in their non-disadvantaged peers.
 2 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers do.
 This negatively impacts on their development as readers.
 3 Internal and external (where available) assessments indicate that writing attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.

-On leaving at the end of KS2 75% of the cohort (4 pupils) were below age related expectations.
-In year 2 50% were below.
+On leaving at the end of KS2 (2023) 75% of the cohort (4 pupils) were below agerelated expectations.
+In year 2 (2023) 50% were below.
 Similar data is evident in most other year groups.
+Across the school the data showed that in writing 50% were below in 2024 - though this varied across year groups.

 4 In line with national studies, our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures more than for other pupils.
 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in reading and writing.
-5 Our assessments (including internal wellbeing surveys), observations and discussions with pupils and families have identified social and emotional issues for many pupils, notably due poor social skills, and a lack of enrichment opportunities during school closure.
+5 Our assessments (including internal wellbeing surveys), observations and discussions with pupils and families have identified social and emotional issues for many pupils, notably due poor social skills, and a lack of enrichment opportunities during school closure and subsequently due to the cost of living crisis.
 These challenges particularly affect disadvantaged pupils, including their attainment.
 Over 85% of our disadvantaged children have attended a wellbeing hub, a therapist or have had some level of small group or additional adult support.
 6 Our disadvantaged children are far less likely to have a strong cultural capital than their non-disadvantaged peers are.
 They have been to fewer places and generally been exposed to less historical, geographical and musical knowledge and as well as less exposure to arts and crafts and a knowledge of artists.
 7 Looking at attendance trends, lateness and attendance (while improving) remain lower than their non-disadvantaged peers do.